 In 2001, the Warren County Sheriff’s Office assumed responsibility of Animal Control.
 Prior to this date, Animal Control was under the dominion of the Warren County Administration.
 The Warren County Sheriff’s Office provides enforcement of all animal control issues within the County of Warren and the Town of Front Royal.
 Animal law enforcement, including the methods of capture, confinement, and disposition of nuisance animals, both domestic and feral, requires that the animals be treated in the most humane manner possible.

-County or Town residents who requires the assistance of Warren County Animal Control is to contact the Warren County Sheriff’s Office at (540)-635-4128 or in the case of an emergency, 911.
+County or Town residents who require the assistance of Warren County Animal Control are to contact the Warren County Sheriff’s Office at 540-635-4128 or in the case of an emergency, 911.
 This includes any questions dealing with wildlife matters.

 Listed below are a few of the frequently requested informational topics that Animal Control Officers answer on a daily basis.
 Many of the requested information is similar in both the Town of Front Royal and Warren County.
 Additional information may be obtained through the town and county web sites.

 66.4 (County) Removal of Animal Waste - 66-3 (Town) Maintenance of Pens and Kennels